tk421bsod/maximilian/HOSTING.md

 If you choose to use it, you'll see a small warning on startup.

 To bypass the updater on startup, run main.py with `--no-update`.
-This can save some startup time if you're restarting Maximilian frequently.
+This can save some startup time.

 Want to make Maximilian check for updates each time it starts, regardless of the time since the last update?
 Run main.py with `--force-update`.

 Want to attempt an update and exit?
 Use `--update`.
 This implies `--force-update`.

+Having issues with text formatting? `--no-rich` disables all fancy output besides bold / underlined text. `--no-text-formatting` and `--no-fmt` disable bold / underlined text too.

-Run main.py with `--help` to view more information on valid arguments.
+Run main.py with `--help` to view more information on valid options.
-Anything not documented either here or in `--help` is not stable and can change at any time.
+Anything not documented either here or in `--help` is not for general use and can change at any time.

 # so much typing!! can i save a list of arguments to apply each time Maximilian is run?
 Yes!
 Just create a new line in config with 'default_cmdline:' followed by whatever you prefer.